Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Problem Definitions and Preliminaries

 \begin{definition} {\rm(Symmetric constraints) } For a system of vertex-color constraints, let the vertex coloring set it defines be $\mathcal{C}$.
-The system of vertex-color constraints is \emph{symmetric} if whether a vertex coloring $c$ is in $\mathcal{C}$ is determined by the count of each color $i\in\{1,\cdots,d\}$ in $c$, denoted by $\texttt{count}(c,i)=|\{v|c(v)=i,v\in V\}|$. \end{definition} For example, ``there is only one red vertex'' ($\texttt{count}(c,\texttt{red})=1$) and ``all vertices must be blue'' ($\texttt{count}(c,\texttt{blue})=n$) are symmetric, while ``$v$ must be blue'' is asymmetric. \begin{problem} (\textbf{P}erfect \textbf{M}atching under \textbf{Sym}metric \textbf{V}ertex-\textbf{C}olor constraints, PM-VC-Sym) Does a graph have a legal perfect matching w.r.t. a symmetric system of constraints? \end{problem}
+The system of vertex-color constraints is \emph{symmetric} if whether a vertex coloring $c$ is in $\mathcal{C}$ is determined by the count of each color $i\in\{1,\cdots,d\}$ in $c$, denoted by $\texttt{count}(c,i)=|\{v|c(v)=i,v\in V\}|$. \end{definition} For example, ``there is only one red vertex'' ($\texttt{count}(c,\texttt{red})=1$) and ``all vertices must be blue'' ($\texttt{count}(c,\texttt{blue})=n$) are symmetric, while ``$v$ must be blue'' is asymmetric. \begin{problem} (Existence of \textbf{P}erfect \textbf{M}atching under \textbf{Sym}metric \textbf{V}ertex-\textbf{C}olor constraints, EXISTS-PMVC-Sym) Does a graph have a legal perfect matching w.r.t. a symmetric system of constraints?
+When the number of colors is bounded, we denote the problem by EXISTS-PMVC-Sym-Bounded. \end{problem}